-The CA SHALL retain any audit logs generated, for at least seventwo years.
-The:
+The CA SHALL retain, for at least two years:

-- 1. CA SHALL make these audit logs available certificate and key lifecycle management event records (as set forth in Section 5.4.1 (1)) after the later occurrence of: - 1. the destruction of the CA Private Key; or - 2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 basicConstraints extension with the cA field set to its Qualified Auditor upon request true and which share a common Public Key corresponding to the CA Private Key; - 2.
-Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1 (2)) after the revocation or expiration of the Subscriber Certificate; - 3.
+- 1. CA certificate and key lifecycle management event records (as set forth in Section 5.4.1 (1)) after the later occurrence of: - 1. the destruction of the CA Private Key; or - 2. the revocation or expiration of the final CA Certificate in that set of Certificates that have an X.509v3 basicConstraints extension with the cA field set to true and which share a common Public Key corresponding to the CA Private Key; - Subscriber Certificate lifecycle management event records (as set forth in Section 5.4.1(2)) after the revocation or expiration of the Subscriber Certificate; - 3.
 Any security event records (as set forth in Section 5.4.1 (3)) after the event occurred.